Case study on Class/Homework

 In his current placement the following strategies are working to enable C. to access class and homework successfully.

 - Desire to change: instrumental to the success of the following strategies was C.’s desire to change.
-He recognised and expressed that his previous strategies were not working for him and that he was willing to work alongside staff and his parents to change
+He recognised and expressed that his previous supports were not working for him and that he was willing to work alongside staff and his parents to change

 - Class timetable: C’s timetable is colour coded by subject

 - Initially C. carried all of his books to school and would have difficulty finding the correct book.
-His parents’ taught him how to colour code his books to correspond to his timetable.
+His parents taught him how to colour code his books to correspond to his timetable.
 They also spent time teaching him how to pack his back in sequential order of the lessons

 - ‘I want help’- Initially he would drop his pen onto the floor as an indicator to staff that he needs help.
 He will now signal to staff that he needs help by using a blue pen